 3G was relatively slow to be adopted, and it wasn’t until the mid-2000s that it became mainstream.
 It added the ability to browse the Internet and send and receive emails.

 4G took things a step further and provided a greatly enhanced service over 3G, adding the ability to stream or download video files.
 However, 4G hasn’t stood still; some providers have added LTE (Long Term Evolution).
 LTE became the fastest and most consistent variety of 4G, compared to competing technologies like WiMax.
-With a good connection, the 4G LTE transfer speed is about one gigabit per second and takes about an hour to download a short HD movie.
-However, you will rarely experience 4G’s maximum download speed because obstacles such as buildings, microwaves, and WiFi signals often disrupt the signal.
+With a good connection, the 4G LTE transfer speed is about one gigabit per second.
+It takes about an hour to download a short HD movie.
+However, you will rarely experience 4G’s maximum download speed.
+Obstacles such as buildings, microwaves, and WiFi signals often disrupt the signal.

 It’s not just about speed

-5G will have an increased data rate of up to 10 gigabits per second (10 to 100x improvement over 4G), faster than many home broadband services and means that a full HD movie will download in a matter of seconds.
+5G will have an increased data rate of up to 10 gigabits per second (10 to 100x improvement over 4G).
+That’s faster than many home broadband services.
+It means that a full HD movie will download in a matter of seconds.
 Furthermore, the importance of a quick connection is only going to increase; therefore latency has been significantly reduced to about 1ms.
 In short, it will give wireless broadband the capacity it needs to support the ever-increasing number of IoT (Internet of Things) that will shortly reach our homes and workplaces.

 Can 5G technology help my business?

 Just as the Internet has changed the way we work in ways that we didn’t think were possible, 5G will make businesses more efficient, extend capacity to do more in less time and with fewer resources.
-In turn, saving costs and increasing revenue.
-The most exciting thing is, we couldn’t have predicted the advent of services like Uber or Facebook Live on your smartphone; similarly, we don’t yet know what applications will emerge from the use of 5G.
+This in turn will save costs and increasing revenue.
+The most exciting thing is, we couldn’t have predicted the advent of services like Uber or Facebook Live on your smartphone.
+Similarly, we don’t yet know what applications will emerge from the use of 5G.

 5G will unlock many new applications, and is already being considered for: